Interview Types

 Specificity proves research.
 Research proves motivation.

-"What questions do you have for me?"
-This question carries more weight than any other in a final round.
+More weight than any other question in a final round.
 We cover it in detail below.

-How to Handle a Panel Interview
+How to handle a panel interview

 Some final rounds are one-on-one with the hiring manager.
 Others put you in front of a panel: 3-5 people from different functions who each evaluate you from their own angle.